Xander-Rudolph/mediakube-redux/charts/mediakube/readme.md

+# Things to know
 Thanks to the folks over at linuxserver.io for all these awesome images https://docs.linuxserver.io/

-# Things to know
 ## Networking and VPN
 This cluster setup uses PIA VPN as its vpn provider and it only links to the torrent image.
-See the pia-vpn image for additional details about the vpn setup
+Currently the VPN sidecar is disabled until [#20](https://github.com/Xander-Rudolph/mediakube-redux/issues/20) is resolved.

-The networking and routing for this cluster is managed via Traefik and the various *rr services are not exposed.
-The torrent agent and ombi are the only pieces that are routed at this time.
+The networking and routing for this cluster is managed via Traefik and the various *arr services are exposed.

 ## Exposed paths
+`/dashboard`
+`/dashboard/`
 `/downloads`
 `/downloads/`
 `/transmission`
-`/ombi/`
+`/ombi`
+`/sonarr`
+`/radarr`
+`/lidarr`
+`/readarr`
+`/prowlarr`
+`/requestrr`

 ## Traefik Dashboard
 The following block controls the traefik dashboard: